Elektroarzt/simplebus2-mqtt-bridge/README.md

 ![Mittel (Housing V10)](https://github.com/Elektroarzt/simplebus2-mqtt-bridge/assets/61664171/8a876f20-7a97-4d8a-b7a7-971fe98ba21d)

 For the filament every material is suitable that has low stringing tendency.
 PLA or PETG works both for me without needing supports.
-0.2mm layer height does a good job.
+0.2mm layer height does a good job on a 0.4mm standard nozzle.